 This rhetorical question is a rebuke.
-This question can be written as a statement.
+If it would be helpful in your language, you could express this question as a statement.
 Alternate translation: "You should not be doing what you are doing."
-(See: Rhetorical Question)
+(See: Rhetorical Question (p.300)) (See: Rhetorical Question (p.300))

 A wise man's heart recognizes

 Here a man is represented by his "heart" to emphasize his thoughts.
-Alternate translation: "A wise man recognizes" (See: Synecdoche)
+Alternate translation: "A wise man recognizes" (See: Synecdoche (p.308)) (See: Synecdoche (p.308))

 the proper course and time of action

-"the correct time to do things and the right way to do them"
+Alternate translation: "the correct time to do things and the right way to do them"

-ULT

-A keeper of a command will not know anything evil, and a wise heart will know a proper time and judgment.

 (There are no notes for this verse.)

-ULT

-Because for every delight there is a proper time and a judgment, therefore the distress of the man is abundant upon him.

 Who can tell him what is coming?